A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Restricted memory Riemannian quasi-Newton bundle method

-According to Steps \ref{LS:3}-\ref{LS:7} of Procedure \ref{Procedure:LS}, we have $t^i=t_U^{i+1}$.
-From the facts that $\mathcal{I}$ is an infinite set and $t_U^i\downarrow t^*$, we know that $t_i>t^*$.
+According to Steps \ref{LS:3}-\ref{LS:7} of Procedure \ref{Procedure:LS}, we have $t^i=t_{\rm U}^{i+1}$.
+From the facts that $\mathcal{I}$ is an infinite set and $t_{\rm U}^i\downarrow t^*$, we know that $t_i>t^*$.
 This together with (\ref{linelem1}) shows that

 for all $i\in \mathcal I$.
-Let $\mathcal{I}_0=\{i\in \mathcal{I}:R_{x_k}(t^id_k)\in B(R_{x_k}(t^*d_k), {\rm Inj}(\mathcal{M})\}$.
+Let $\mathcal{I}_0=\{i\in \mathcal{I}\ \vert\ R_{x_k}(t^i d_k)\in B(R_{x_k}(t^*d_k), {\rm Inj}_R(\mathcal{M}))\}$.
 Taking the limit inferior in $\mathcal{I}_0$, we obtain

-where $g^i\in \partial f(R_{x_k}(t^id_k))$.
-The second inequality is established by Lemma \ref{semismooth1}, and the first and second equations hold from (\ref{vertran1}) and (\ref{vertran2}).
+where $g^i\in \partial f(R_{x_k}(t^i d_k))$.
+The second inequality is established by Lemma \ref{semismooth1}, and the first and second equations hold by Assumption \ref{assum3}.
 The third equation is given by the boundedness of $\{g^i\}$.
-From Steps \ref{LS:11}-\ref{LS:13} of Procedure \ref{Procedure:LS}, the condition $(t^i-t_A)\|d_k\|<\theta$ remains true for sufficiently large $i$.
+From Steps \ref{LS:11}-\ref{LS:13} of Procedure \ref{Procedure:LS}, the condition $(t^i-t_{\rm A})\|d_k\|<\theta$ remains true for sufficiently large $i$.
 Next, we will analyze two cases.